ABOUT SAFETY 2022

 The 14th World Conference on Injury Prevention and Safety Promotion will be held from 27-30 November 2022 in Adelaide, Australia.
 Hosted by the Public Health Association of Australia and Co-Sponsored by the World Health Organization, and other key national and international organisations, Safety 2022 aims to bring together the global injury prevention community to continue the successful world conferences highlighting the important research, work and advocacy in injury prevention and safety promotion.

 Note on Safety 2022 - The 14th World Conference on Injury Prevention and Safety Promotion was due to be held in November 2020 in Australia, however due to the global impact of COVID-19, the event was postponed to 2022.
+To maintain the momentum of the event, a Virtual Pre-Conference Global Injury Prevention Showcase was held from 22-26 March 2021.

 Injury prevention and safety promotion is a maturing area.
 It involves many disciplines and interest groups who are active in diverse settings.
 The objectives of Safety 2022 are as follows: